Helix AU Core

 3. Appointment

-• Writing Data Back to Helix ensures that clinicians, administrative staff, and downstream systems have real-time access to accurate scheduling information including:
+• Writing data back to Helix ensures that clinicians, administrative staff, and downstream systems have real-time access to accurate scheduling information including:

 • Booked time slots

-• Status updates (e.g. confirmed, cancelled)
+• Status updates (for example, confirmed, cancelled)

-• Linked patient and practitioner info
+• Linked patient and practitioner information

-• Maintains real-time visibility for care coordination
+• Maintains Real-time visibility for care coordination

-• Appointment Created in Partner system
+• Appointment created in your system:

-Patient books via portal, app, or staff interface.
+Patient books via portal, app, or staff interface which includes metadata, such as practitioner, time, location, and reason.

-• Writeback Triggered
+• Writeback triggered:

-Hub validates and publishes the FHIR Appointment resource.
+Your system sends the appointment data to Helix Hub.
+The Helix Hub validates and publishes the FHIR Appointment resource.

-• Helix Consumption
+• Helix consumption:

 Prerequisites to Enable Writeback Capabilities